leofanta/crowdfundraising-DB/project_schema.md

 **Tables(Schema):**
 primary keys are underlined.
-With each column, Datatype, not null, isUnique, and meaning.
-@github/support What do you think about these updates user(uid, uname, email, hometown, password)
+With each column, Datatype, not null, isUnique, and meaning. user(uid, uname, email, hometown, password)
 Column
 Datatype